 "I don’t like to get into the habit of commenting on a rebuttal to something I wrote, but in the case of Joseph McBride’s “Dale Myers and his ‘so-called evidence’” posted on Jim DiEugenio’s website (ironically and absurdly called, Citizens For Truth About the Kennedy Assassination), I’m going to make an exception."
 (Dale K. Meyers)

-Some debating the Kennedy case engage in unproductive and emotional displays and reasonable criticism often transforms into diatribes of partial fact distorted by personal attacks.
+Some debating the Kennedy case engage in unproductive emotional displays and reasonable criticism often transforms into diatribes of partial fact distorted by personal attacks.
 Emmy award winning animator and author Dale K. Myers is no exception, his use of hyperbolic jargon and dismissing those who disagree with his chosen conclusions begins with the term "conspirati".
-The insults begin without any sufficient citations of sourcing to dispute the claims offending Myers and he' claims another website is "absurd" without presenting at least tacit evidence for his charge and this does not support his statements.
+The insults begin without any sufficient citations of sourcing to dispute the claims offending Myers and he claims another website is "absurd" without presenting at least tacit evidence for his charge.
 He asserts having "hammered the ridiculous and unsupported claims about the Tippit shooting made in his recent book, Into the Nightmare."
-After briefly quoting the offending text, Myers begins his next insult-laden attack.
+After briefly quoting the offending text, Myers begins his next insult-laden attack without substantial evidence.

 "Sarcasm alert: But, of course- I wrote the title and worked backwards.
 Have you ever read anything so insane?
 What kind of jackass thinks like this?
 Apparently, in the world of conspiracy buffs, starting with a preordained thesis is commonplace, and so too, apparently is the notion of projecting one's own foible on to others.... "